Experiment1/Lecture---MATLAB-Simulink/README.md

 --------------------------
 Get Into the World of MATLAB, I have no idea how this whole thing works!
 Github n stuff I really don't know what this is about

+Trying to create a pull request / compare with master / merge